Parks and Recreation Department Profile

 - Continuous improvement.

 Performs the day-to-day management of our facilities and public spaces.
-This includes landscaping, groups maintenances for nearly 1,800 acres of urban parkland; facility operations of recreation centers, outdoor pools, reservoir, golf course; programming in aquatics, arts, sports, therapeutic recreation, wellness, camps, youth outreach and partner-delivered programming services.
+This includes landscaping, groups maintenances for nearly 1,800 acres of urban parkland; facility operations of recreation centers, outdoor pools, reservoir, and golf course; programming in aquatics, arts, sports, therapeutic recreation, wellness, camps, and youth outreach.

 Planning and Ecological Services Division